International Jewish conspiracy: History

-Belief in an international Jewish conspiracy for world domination can be traced back to the thirteenth century, but increased in the second half of the nineteenth century under the influence of writers such as Hermann Goedsche, a Prussian agent provocateur promoting a new ideological antisemitism.
+Belief in an international Jewish conspiracy for world domination can be traced back to the thirteenth century, but increased in the second half of the nineteenth century under the influence of writers such as Frederick van Millingen, an Ottoman Army officer who wrote The Conquest of the World by the Jews in 1873, and Hermann Goedsche, a Prussian agent provocateur promoting a new ideological antisemitism.
 The invention of the newspaper invited the new accusation that Jews controlled the press.
 Goedsche's novel Biarritz was plagiarized in the antisemitic forgery The Protocols of the Elders of Zion published at the turn of the twentieth century.
 The Protocols appeared in print in the Russian Empire as early as 1903, published as a series of articles in Znamya, a Black Hundreds newspaper.
-The forgeries were possibly creations of the Okhrana secret police.
+The forgery was a creation of the Okhrana secret police.
 The Protocols popularized the belief in an international Jewish conspiracy such that this belief became essential to modern antisemitism.
 According to Armin Pfahl-Traughber, the Protocols are "the most significant document for propagating the myth of a Jewish world conspiracy".

 Belief in this conspiracy increased following the Russian Revolution, spread at first by frustrated Tsarist exiles.
-A popular British conspiracy theorist Nesta Webster recycled the older Illuminati conspiracy theories with a new emphasis on the role of Jews to explain the revolution.
+English conspiracy theorist Nesta Webster recycled the older Illuminati conspiracy theories with a new emphasis on the role of Jews to explain the revolution.
 In the second half of the twentieth century, as overt antisemitism became increasingly unacceptable, many conspiracists found detours to avoid explicitly referencing Jews while retaining conspiracy theories descended from the Protocols and earlier beliefs of a Jewish world conspiracy.
 The Judeo-Masonic conspiracy theory asserts that Freemasons are the agents of an international Jewish conspiracy.
 Holocaust denial presupposes the existence of a massive Jewish conspiracy that (according to Holocaust deniers) perpetrated the biggest hoax in history in order to scam money out of Germany and found the state of Israel.
 This conspiracy may be present either implicitly or explicitly in Holocaust denying works.
 As of the 1970s, the expression Zionist Occupation Government (ZOG) has been used by antisemites to refer to the supposed Jewish control over Western countries.

 By country

 China

 Some Chinese people believe that Jews secretly rule the world and are business-minded.
-Hongbing Song, a Chinese American IT consultant and amateur historian, published the Currency Wars series, believing Jewish financiers controlled the international banking systems since the era of Napoleon.
-Song also says in his book that the key functions of the Federal Reserve were ultimately controlled by five private banks, including Citibank, all of which maintained "close ties" with the Rothschild family, one Jewish group that led to the 1997 financial crisis.
-The book became a bestseller and even has been read by some high ranking Chinese officials.
+Hongbing Song, a Chinese American IT consultant and amateur historian, published the Currency Wars series, believing Jewish financiers have controlled the international banking systems since the era of Napoleon.
+Song also says in his book that the key functions of the Federal Reserve were ultimately controlled by five private banks, including Citibank, all of which maintained "close ties" with the Rothschild family, who he said led to the 1997 financial crisis.
+The book became a bestseller and even has been read by some high-ranking Chinese officials.